 You can also check with your town clerk and local news media for other clinics.

 Rabies clinics are occasionally held at other times of the year.
 Your local Humane Society or veterinarian may have information about clinics or low cost rabies vaccinations in your area.

-The Vermont rabies vaccine bait drop is expected to begin in late August.
-The Rabies Bait Drop Project is an effort by research veterinarians and wildlife biologists to keep raccoon rabies from spreading across the Vermont/
+The Rabies Bait Drop Project is an interstate/international cooperative effort by research veterinarians and wildlife biologists to keep raccoon rabies from spreading across the Vermont/Canadian border.

 Bats are increasingly implicated in human rabies cases.
 A bat should be tested for rabies if it made physical contact with an individual, or is found in a room with an unattended child or a person who was sleeping.